 - Squared weighted average SDCF value.

-Your choice depends on which way of calculating business earnings best represents the business income prospects going forward.
+Your should choose the earnings estimate that best represents the business income prospects going forward.

 For example, if the earnings don’t change much year over year, a simple average of SDCF over the last 3 – 5 years is a good choice.

-On the other hand, the weighted average and, to a greater extent, squared weighted average schemes put stronger emphasis on the most recent business financial performance.
-These choices are best if your business earnings changed significantly in the last few years.
+On the other hand, the weighted average and, to a greater extent, squared weighted average schemes put stronger emphasis on the most recent history.
+These choices are best if your business earnings changed significantly in recent years.

-A custom weighting scheme may be good if you want to handle unusual years – those showing business earnings that are either much higher or lower than normal.
+Feel free to come up with your own weighting scheme if you want to handle unusual years.
+That is, the years showing business earnings that are either much higher or lower than normal.

 Let’s say that you need to value a business with the following seller’s discretionary cash flow history over the last 3 years: